ViaVersion/Mappings/README.md

 ## License

-The Java code is licensed under the GNU GPL v3 license.
+The Java and Python code is licensed under the GNU GPL v3 license.
 The files under `mappings/` are free to copy, use, and expand upon in whatever way you like.